 Silvia’s group is interested in understanding the principles by which neuronal circuits orchestrate accurate and timely control of movement.
 Using multi-faceted approaches combining many technologies, they study nervous-system-wide neuronal circuits involved in motor control, including how brain circuits interact with executive spinal circuits to produce body movements.
 Recent work has focused on the motor brainstem to unravel the identity of circuits at the intersection between planning and execution.
 The work also aims to discover mechanisms involved in circuit plasticity during motor learning and in response to disease or injury.

-Silvia’s research has previously been recognised with the numerous awards, including the Grand Prix Charles-Léopold Mayer from the French Academy of Sciences in 2019, and the prestigious Brain Prize from the Lundbeck Foundation in 2021.
+Silvia’s research has previously been recognised with numerous awards, including the Grand Prix Charles-Léopold Mayer from the French Academy of Sciences in 2019, and the prestigious Brain Prize from the Lundbeck Foundation in 2021.
 She was elected to EMBO in 2005 and the American National Academy of Sciences in 2020.

 Lecture abstract